FusionBolt/CraftXML/README.md

 ## Install

-Don't need install, only put the XML.hpp into your project
+Don't need install, only put the file in lib into your project and include CraftXML.hpp

 ## benchmark